 Safety, Certainty and Enjoyment - George Cutting [pdf file]

 Future articles are planned on a number of topics, in the will of the Lord.
 In the meantime, give some prayerful thought to the following "thought questions."
-As you contemplate these "thought questions," rather than blindly follow the 'party line' of a particular group, be a "more noble" Berean and let God speak to you from His word.
+As you contemplate these "thought questions," rather than blindly follow the 'party line' of a particular religious group or denomination, be a "more noble" Berean and let God speak to you from His word.
+You will find this to be most refreshing!

 Which "Church" should I join, (if any)?

-Free will and Divine sovereignty [see Questions and Answers]
+Free will and Divine sovereignty.
+Are these Biblical concepts compatible with one another? [see Questions and Answers]

-When Paul, on his missionary journeys, stopped at a new city, why was it "necessary" for Him to preach the gospel first to the Jew, even though he was specifically the apostle to the Gentiles? (see Acts 13:46)
+When Paul, on his missionary journeys, stopped at a new city, why was it "necessary" for Him to preach the gospel first to the Jew, even though he was specifically the apostle to the Gentiles? (see Acts 13:46).
+In our Christian outreach must we still preach "to the Jew first?"

-The Lord Jesus told His disciples to "shake off the dust of your feet" against any who rejected them (Mat.
+The Lord Jesus told His disciples to "shake off the dust of your feet" against any city that rejected them (Mat.
 10:14).
 Paul & Barnabas also did this (Acts 13:51), but is this a practice we should be following today?

 What is a Pastor?
 A Bishop?
 An Elder?
 A Deacon?
 An Apostle?
 An

 Evangelist?
-Which of these does the Bible say are "Offices" appointed by local churches and which are "Gifts" given by Divine Persons to the whole Christian community on earth?
+A Prophet?
+Which of these does the Bible say are "Offices" appointed by apostles or by local churches and which are "Gifts" given by Divine Persons to the whole Christian community on earth?
 What is the Biblical process of becoming a Pastor, a Bishop, etc.?

 What is the "sin against the Holy Spirit?"
-Who committed it, and how does this affect us today?
+Who committed it, and why does this affect God's program for us today?

 What are "The Miracles, Signs and Wonders of the Great Commission?"
 Are they for today?
 If not, when and why did they cease? [see our article on the subject]